codenio/Mock.GPIO/README.md

     # checks if you have access to RPi.GPIO, which is available inside RPi
     import RPi.GPIO as GPIO
 except:
-    # In case of exception, It realises that, you are executing your script outside, so imports Mock.GPIO
+    # In case of exception, you are executing your script outside of RPi, so import Mock.GPIO
     import Mock.GPIO as GPIO
 ```